 - Can you share a few insights about the UX process, both pre and post-launch?

 - Are there any expectations for the delivery of design artifacts post-launch?

 BONUS – UX research interview questions

 After writing about the various UX design interview questions and how to answer them, along with various UX interview questions to ask, I thought I might as well add UX Research interview questions to this blog.
-UX designers conduct user interview to extract information from the user in terms of ideation and usability.
+UX designers conduct user interviews to extract information from the user in terms of what is ideation and usability.
 These UX Research interview questions can be answered quickly and can be conducted swiftly.